 - PowerPoint 8.0, also known as PowerPoint 97, was released in 1997

 - PowerPoint 9.0, also known as PowerPoint 2000, launched in 1999

 - PowerPoint 10.0, also known as PowerPoint XP, launched in 2001

-- PowerPoint 11.0, also known as PowerPoint 2003, launched in 2003
+- PowerPoint 11.0, also known as PowerPoint 2003, was released in 2003

 - PowerPoint 12.0, also known as PowerPoint 2007, launched in 2007

-- PowerPoint 14.0, also known as PowerPoint 2010, launched in 2010
+- PowerPoint 14.0, also known as PowerPoint 2010, became available in 2010

 - PowerPoint 15.0, also known as PowerPoint 2013, launched in 2013